UWSysLab/diamond/README.md

     $ apt-get install build-essential cmake maven libpython-dev libboost-dev libboost-python-dev libssl-dev libprotobuf-dev protobuf-compiler libevent-dev

 ### Building the source and language bindings
-To compile a shared object library and both the C++ and Python
+To compile a shared object library and the C++ bindings:
-bindings:

 	$ cd platform
 	$ mkdir build
 	$ cd build
 	$ cmake ..
 	$ make

+To compile the Python bindings, uncomment the line reading `add_subdirectory(bindings/python)` in `platform/CMakeLists.txt`, and then follow the instructions to compile the shared library and C++ bindings above.

 To run tests for the C++ and Python bindings type in the `build` directory: